 Tax Information.
-The Fund's distributions are taxable, and will be taxed as ordinary income or capital gains, unless you are investing through a tax-advantaged arrangement, such as a 401(k) plan or an IRA.
+The Fund's distributions are taxable, and will be taxed as ordinary income or capital gains, unless you are tax-exempt or you are investing through a tax-advantaged arrangement, such as a 401(k) plan or an IRA.
 Such tax-advantaged arrangements may be taxed later upon a withdrawal from those arrangements.

-Payments to Broker-Dealers and Other Financial Intermediaries.
-If you purchase the Fund through a broker-dealer or other financial intermediary (such as a bank or financial advisor), the Fund and/or its Advisor may pay the intermediary for the sale of Fund shares and related services.
-These payments may create a conflict of interest by influencing the broker-dealer or other financial intermediary and your salesperson to recommend the Fund over another investment.
+Intermediaries.
+If you purchase the Fund through a brokerdealer or other financial intermediary (such as a bank or financial advisor), the Fund and/or its Advisor may pay the intermediary for the sale of Fund shares and related services.
+These payments may Fund Summary: Hotchkis & Wiley Funds create a conflict of interest by influencing the broker-dealer or other financial intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.